ewjay/fapiwiki/FAPI_Meeting_Notes_2016-08-09.rst

     ASK: To Mandate Nat to develop a liaison request.

+Nat explained what is ISO TC68 and why it is valuable to submit the finished specs to ISO in relationship with WTO TBT treaty.
+While OpenID Process is WTO TBT treaty compliant and should count as an international standard, in many countries, they are not aware of OIDF standard and getting it published as ISO standard with ISO number is valuable in these cases.

 Action::

     Nat to draft liaison request

+Nat further explained the liaison process, that it has to go through the liaison committee which is composed of Board EC and WG Chairs so that it can be sent as OIDF and not as a WG.

 New & Open Issues
 ======================